gauntlet-g3-zapcut/zapcut-ai/docs/pre-prompt.md

 Sketch the actual FastAPI endpoint contracts + Pydantic models for request/response so you can drop them into your repo.

 The style template of this entire app should use consistent and reused color palettes, themes and layouts.
 Our app's icon is a bright yellow lightning bolt with a white cursor color, so use those colors as shocking highlights.
-Use glass morphism for all styles and designs throughout the entire app for a clean beautiful modern high-class :crown::gem: Use lucide React icons for all icons
+Use glass morphism for all styles and designs throughout the entire app for a clean beautiful modern high-class, use lucide React icons for all icons